 - Peak for competition at the right time

-Training must evolve throughout the year rather than remaining static.
+Your training has to evolve throughout the year rather than staying static.

 The Core Objectives of Periodized Strongman Training